 Statistical methods / analysis

-A sample size of 288 patients (96 in each group) is needed to detect a minimal clinically important difference of 8 units in the EQ-5D-5L visual analogue scale at 90 days comparing intervention group 1 to intervention group 2 with 80% power and a two-sided significance level of 0.025.
-This sample size will provide 80% power to detect a difference of 8 units in the EQ-5D-5L visual analogue scale at 90 days comparing intervention group 2 (booklet alone) to the comparator group.
+For an 80% power and a two-sided significance level of 0.05 a sample size of 158 survivors (79 in each group) is required.
+For a 90% power and a two-sided significance level of 0.05 a sample size of 212 survivors (106 in each group) is required.
+These sample sizes are needed to provide 80% and 90% power respectively to detect a minimal clinically important difference of 8 units (in a comparable population as not established in critical care) in the EQ-5D-5L visual analogue scale at 90-days comparing intervention group to standard care, and a two-sided significance level of 0.05.
 This is based on a standard deviation of 16.57, allows for 15% loss to follow-up at day 90, and accounts for a conservative correlation of 0.1 between EQ-5D-5L at baseline and 90-days.
-A two-sided alpha of 0.025 was chosen to penalize for multiple testing inherent in a three-arm trial.

 Recruitment